rohan843/CTFs/picoCTF_285_Operation_Orchid/README.md

 ---

 I found the bash history that displays the exact way someone tried to encode the flag.
 It even shows the encryption key used.
 I'll proceed to decrypt the flag accordingly.

+---

+I ran the same `openssl` command using the `-d` flag to perform decryption, and the flag was revealed.